 - Unnecessary repetition of keywords.
 For example, if you have a wireless Bluetooth headphone product, you used the keywords “wireless headphone” and “headphone” in various combinations.
-Wireless headphone was repeated in two instances (“wireless headphone” and “wireless head phone”), though both can be covered by removing the extra space between.
+The wireless headphone was repeated in two instances (“wireless headphone” and “wireless headphone”), though both can be covered by removing the extra space between.

 - The use of keywords with little or no relevance at all.

 - Using unnecessary fillers.

 Meanwhile, let’s take a look at how search terms should be properly implemented.
 Here are the key factors you have to consider: